nataliab2020/Coursera_Capstone/FindGymLocationReport.md

 ### Neighborhood Candidates

 Let's create latitude & longitude coordinates for centroids of our candidate neighborhoods.
 We will create a grid of cells covering our area of interest which is aprox.
-12x12 killometers centered around Berlin city center.
+12x12 killometers centered around North York city center.

 Let's first find the latitude & longitude of North York city center, using specific, well known address and Python geocoding API.